The Sky Tonight

 The Planets for this month:

-Mercury: The innermost planet passed through inferior conjunction (between the Earth and the Sun) on August 19 and spent September in the pre-dawn eastern sky, in the constellations Leo and then Virgo.
-It passed on the far side of the Sun (superior conjunction) on October 1, and will spend the rest of October and November in the western twilight sky.
-The best time to observe it will be during the week of November 3 to 10, when it will be in the constellation of Scorpius.
-On the first night of that week, the waxing crescent Moon will be close to Mercury in the sky.
-Mercury will be just to the right of the red supergiant star Antares on November 10.
-It will pass between the Earth and the Sun on December 6 (inferior conjunction) and will then return to the eastern pre-dawn sky.
+Mercury: The innermost planet passed through inferior conjunction (between the Earth and the Sun) on August 19 and spent September in the pre-dawn eastern sky, in the constellations Leo.
+It passed on the far side of the Sun (superior conjunction) on October 1, and spent the rest of that month in the western twilight sky, where it still is.
+It will pass through the next inferior conjunction on December 6, and will leave the twilight western sky, moving again to the pre-dawn eastern sky.
+Mid-November will be the best time to observe Mercury - it will be in the constellation of Scorpius, the Scorpion.
+On November 10 Mercury will be two degrees from the red supergiant star Antares.
+Mercury will be the brighter of the two objects, but both will be out-shone by brilliant Venus, 18 degrees (one handspan) above Mercury.
+The waxing crescent Moon will pass by Mercury on November 3, Antares on November 4, and Venus on November 5.

 Venus: This, the brightest planet, was an 'evening star' in the western sky for most of 2023.
 It passed through inferior conjunction (between the Earth and the Sun) on August 13, 2023 and then moved to the pre-dawn sky as a 'Morning Star', where it remained until June 5 of this year.
 On that date Venus passed through superior conjunction (moving on the far side of the Sun), and has now returned to the western twilight sky.
-It begins October in the constellation Libra, and is the brightest object in the night-time sky apart from the Moon.
-On October 6, the waxing crescent Moon will be close by Venus - look above the western horizon at 6:30 pm for a good view.
-It crosses into Scorpius on October 17.
-Three days later, Venus (shining at magnitude -4.0) will pass between the stars Dschubba and Graffias in the head of Scorpius.
-Venus will have a very close approach (9 arcminutes south) to the star Kaus Borealis at 6:45 pm on November 17.
-For the next five months Venus will dominate the western twilight sky as an "Evening Star".
-It will be close to the star Antares on October 26, and will cross into the constellation Sagittarius on November 9.
+It is currently in the non-zodiacal constellation Ophiuchus, and is the brightest object in the night-time sky apart from the Moon.
+On November 5, the waxing crescent Moon will be close by Venus - look above the western horizon between 6:45 and 7 pm for a good view.
+For the next four months Venus will dominate the western twilight sky as an "Evening Star".
+It will cross into the constellation Sagittarius on November 9.
+Venus will have a very close approach (9 arcminutes south) to the star Kaus Borealis on November 17, and will be near the star Nunki on November 22.

 (The coloured fringes to the second, fourth and fifth images below are due to refractive effects in our own atmosphere, and are not intrinsic to Venus itself.
 The planet was closer to the horizon when these images were taken than it was for the first and third photographs, which were taken when Venus was at its greatest elongation from the Sun.)